RyanHarrisFL/bamazon/README.md

 ### Successful Purchase

 1. Making an initial purchase then exiting the store.
+NOTE: The Gif for "Insufficent Inventory" shows the updated database in the table (Bananas 150 from 151 in first Gif example.)

 ![Alt Text](https://github.com/RyanHarrisFL/bamazon/blob/master/assets/bamazon-purchase.gif)